-In Poland, the NPL ratio as at 31 December 2022 was 2.0%, a decrease when compared to 2.2% as at 31 December 2021.
+In Poland, the NPL ratio as at 31 December 2024 was 2.2%, a decrease when compared to 2.1% as at 31 December 2023.

-In Mozambique, the NPL ratio as at 31 December 2022 was 8.2%, a decrease when compared to 10.8% as at 31 December 2021.
+In Mozambique, the NPL ratio as at 31 December 2024 was 3.8%, an increase when compared to 3.2% as at 31 December 2023.

 Credit risk and deterioration of asset quality not only are mutually reinforcing, but also assume an important role in the current economic environment characterised by the adverse effects of the war between Russia and Ukraine, namely through the worsening of inflationary pressures and restrictions in production chains and the increase in uncertainty.
 If there is any reduction in the value of assets securing loans that have been granted or if the value of assets is not sufficient to cover the exposure to derivative instruments, the Bank would be exposed to an even higher credit risk of non-collection in the case of non-performance, which, in turn, may affect the Bank's ability to comply with its payment obligations.
-The Bank cannot guarantee that it would be able to realise adequate proceeds from disposals of collateral to cover loan losses, or that in the fiscal year 2021 and/or in future reporting periods, it will not raise impairment charges from recent levels.
+The Bank cannot guarantee that it would be able to realise adequate proceeds from disposals of collateral to cover loan losses, or that in the fiscal year 2024 and/or in future reporting periods, it will not raise impairment charges from recent levels.
 Deterioration in the credit risk exposure of the Bank may have a material and adverse effect on the Bank's business, financial condition, results of operations and prospects.